NSLog0/scss-color-name/README.md

 }
 ```

-I you you as above I shown you, Please stop it.
+If you use as above I shown you, Please stop it.
 It's meaningless and heard to read.

 #### Correct usecase